LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/preparing-agents-to-start-shift.md

 * If the agent logs in again at 9:55 AM (55 minutes after last receiving a conversation), warm up does not apply.
 * If the agent logs in again at 10:05 AM (65 minutes after last receiving a conversation), warm up is applied.

-To enable messaging warm up on your account, contact your LivePerson account team.
+To enable the messaging warm up on your account, contact your LivePerson account team.